 In this article we will take a look at the cryptocurrency landscape in South Africa.
-We will discuss the brief history of cryptocurrency in South Africa, the exchanges available for South Africans, as well as where South Africans can spend their cryptocurrency locally.
+We’ll discuss the brief history of cryptocurrency in South Africa, the exchanges available for South Africans, as well as where South Africans can spend their cryptocurrency locally.

 A Brief History of Cryptocurrency in South Africa